 Written By: Samantha Burgess

-Campus correspondent Samantha Burgess is a freshman majoring in communication.
-Burgess is actively involved in PCI.
+Samantha Burgess is a Freshman majoring in Communication with an emphasis in Digital Media.
+Samantha is actively involved in PCI.
 She writes Triangle articles on a variety of topics including campus life and current events.
-When she’s not doing homework, Burgess can often be found curled up with a good book, writing, listening to music or watching TV.
+When she’s not doing homework, Samantha can often be found curled up with a good book, writing, listening to music, or watching TV.